gbilgeturk/privacy-policy/index.md

 ## Contact

-If you have any questions, contact me at: [email adresin]
+If you have any questions, contact me at: gbilgeturkapps@gmail.com